hotabiswajeet/PetStoreAPIAutomationRepo/README.md

 Run Instructions:
-- Git Repo to be cloned to local
+- Git Repo to be cloned to local, switch to master branch
 - For a overall suite run
 In cmd enter the project directory and hit the command : mvn compile to compile the project and <mvn test> for testrun